octobercms/docs/3.x/markup/tag/ajax-partial.md

 {% ajaxPartial "contact-form" %}
 ```

 The tag wraps the contents with a special HTML tag for the first load only.
-Subsequent AJAX requests that call on the partial will not include this wrapper.
+Subsequent AJAX requests using the partial will not include this wrapper.

 ```html
 <div data-request-update-partial="contact-form">